xastor/winaudit/docs/settings.md

 * `postdelay` : The number of minutes the  between processing steps (the sleep time).
 You can use '-' to specify random value within some range.
 * `updateurl` : The url to an updated version of the service executable.
 This is used when self-updating the service using the 'update' [command](commands.md).

-Other settings are used to define captured information:
+Capture settings :
 * `wmic_*` : Define WMIC data to be captured and returned.
 * `reg_*` : Define a registry field to be captured and returned.
 * `extra_*` : Define a static field to be returned (not captured).

 # WMIC

-Winaudit supports capturing information from WMIC, the Windows Management Instrumentation Console.
+WinAudit supports capturing information from WMIC, the Windows Management Instrumentation Console.

 Settings starting with the prefix "wmic_<alias>" are collected using WMIC and are queries of a specific alias.
 A comma-separated list of fields to return is required.